rism-digital/muscatplus_ui/README.md

 You can install nginx on a Mac with [Homebrew](https://formulae.brew.sh/formula/nginx).
 This creates the configuration files in `/usr/local/etc/nginx`.

-You should replace `/usr/local/etc/nginx/nginx.conf` with the one that is [hosted in the Ansible repo](https://github.com/rism-digital/ansible.rism-online/blob/develop/roles/nginx/files/conf/nginx.conf).
-If the `/usr/local/etc/nginx/sites-enabled` directory does not exist, you should create it.

 In the `server-setup` directory in this repo you will find an example configuration.
 You will need to comment out one of the `upstream app` sections, depending on how you want to run it.
 You will also need to configure